gustavoalara/DOF2DMD/README.md

 DOF2DMD now has the ability to display the MAME high score list as well.
 To enable this, MAME must have the Highscores plugin activated, and Hi2txt (https://greatstoneex.github.io/hi2txt-doc/) must be installed.
-If we want to use this feature, we need to enable it in *settings.ini*, specify the path to our MAME installation, and provide the path to the *hi2txt* executable, as shown below:
+If you want to use this feature, you need to enable it in *settings.ini*, specify the path to your MAME installation, and provide the path to the *hi2txt* executable, as shown below:

 ```ini
 hi2txt_enabled=true